 AppCode provides multiple ways to generate common code constructs and recurring elements, which helps you increase productivity.
 These can be either file templates used when creating a new file, custom or predefined live templates that are applied differently based on the context, various wrappers, or automatic pairing of characters.

-AppCode allows you to generate initializers for your class and select initialization parameters.
+AppCode allows you to generate initializers for your classes or actors and select initialization parameters.

 Generate an initializer for a class